lidofinance/terra-docs/docs/contracts/hub.md

 ## InitMsg

 Instantiates the bLuna Hub contract.
-Adds specified validator to whitelist and bonds the creator's initial Luna deposit.
-The creator's initial Luna deposit ensures the bLuna supply to always be a high enough value to prevent rounding errors in the bLuna exchange rate calculation.
+Adds a specified validator to whitelist and bonds the creator's initial Luna deposit.
+The creator's initial Luna deposit ensures the bLuna supply always be a high enough value to prevent rounding errors in the bLuna exchange rate calculation.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]